mdvorak-iot/esp-button/README.md

 Button handler, with software debounce logic and long-press support.

+Internally, it is using interrupts and esp_timer for debounce.
+Does not poll state when idle.

 ## Usage

 To reference this library by your project, add it as git submodule, using command